Software-Development-Guidelines/wordpress-assets/wordpress/wordpress_plugins.md

 For anyone who as submitted a plugin to the WordPress plugin repository, then you’re familiar with the standard Subversion directory structure.
 The Boilerplate now mimics that.

-The assets directory contains placeholders for plugin headers, plugin icons (which are a new addition coming in WordPress 4.0), and a screenshot that corresponds to the contents of the plugin’s readme.txt.
+The `assets` directory contains placeholders for plugin headers, plugin icons (which are a [new addition](http://make.wordpress.org/core/2014/08/21/introducing-plugin-icons-in-the-plugin-installer/) coming in WordPress 4.0), and a screenshot that corresponds to the contents of the plugin’s `readme.txt`.

-The trunk contains the actual Boilerplate source code.
+The `trunk` contains the actual Boilerplate source code.
 This is a functioning plugin that can be installed and run within WordPress all of which I talk more about momentarily.

-The directory structure of trunk has changed a bit since this previous version of the Boilerplate.
+The directory structure of `trunk` has changed a bit since this previous version of the Boilerplate.
 Ultimately, the goal was to create better file organization, a better class architecture, and generally a more organized approach to working with plugins.

-    admin is used for all dashboard-specific functionality includes is used for all shared functionality either as part of the core of the plugin or for a third-party library languages are where the i18n files are kept public is where all public-facing functionality is kept
+* `admin` is used for all dashboard-specific functionality
+* `includes` is used for all shared functionality either as part of the core of the plugin or for a third-party library
+* `languages` are where the i18n files are kept
+* `public` is where all public-facing functionality is kept

 Naturally, there are subdirectories to each of these directories, as well; however, rather than spend time going through each and every file, you can read the comments contained in each one to get an idea as to how they all work together.

-This means that the Boilerplate no longer uses the TODO placeholders.
+This means that the Boilerplate no longer uses the `TODO` placeholders.
 Instead, the comment blocks explain exactly what’s going on and are left for you to change the content during implementation of your work.

-The Loader
+###The Loader

-There are a number of classes that are located in the includes directory such as the activator, deactivator, and more.
-But the newest addition to the project is The Loader (in context of the Boilerplate, this class is called Plugin_Name_Loader.)
+There are a number of classes that are located in the `includes` directory such as the activator, deactivator, and more.
+But the newest addition to the project is The Loader (in context of the Boilerplate, this class is called `Plugin_Name_Loader`.)

 The goal of this file is to encapsulate the registration of hooks and then execute both actions and filters at the appropriate time when the plugin is loaded.